BlankTiger/hm/README.md

 The `UNINSTALL` file is treated as a bash script.
 When `INSTALL` contains packages installed via methods other than `bash`, then this file is redundant, otherwise you can uninstall the package installed with `bash` method by specyfing how to do that in this file.
+You can also use this file as a cleanup script, because it will always run during uninstallation.

 ### DEPENDENCIES